RealSayMC/SMC-RP-Validator/README.md

 # SMC Resource Pack Validator v1.0.0

-A modern, glassmorphism-styled GUI application for validating Minecraft resource pack ZIP files with security checks and structure validation.
+A modern, glassmorphism-styled validator for Minecraft resource pack ZIP files with security checks and structure validation.

+> ⚠️ **Temporary Notice:**
+> The GUI executable is currently unavailable while a bug is being fixed.
+> Please use the Node.js script below in the meantime.

 ## Installation